flux-framework/flux-core/doc/man1/flux-cron.rst

    Start a stopped cron entry *id*.

 **delete** [--kill] *id*
-   Purge cron entry *id* from the flux-cron entry list.
+   Purge cron entry *id* from the cron entry list.
 If :option:`--kill` is used, kill any running task associated with entry *id*.

 **dump** [--key=KEY] *id*
    Dump all information for cron entry *id*.
 With :option:`--key` print only the value for key *KEY*.
-For a list of keys run *flux cron dump ID*.
+For a list of keys run :program:`flux cron dump ID`.

 EXTRA OPTIONS